 Microwave Films of the Marshall Islands

-on occasion does offer fixer and other support services for visiting film journalists
+does offer fixer and other support services for visiting film

-Services occasionally offered include but are not limited to:
+Services offered include but are not limited to:

 providing bi-lingual (English/Marshallese) drivers,